-The next Ghost Recon game veers away from the series’ usual formula; rather than a four player co-op campaign, instead it’s set to be a free-to-play battle royale.
+What is the Ghost Recon Frontline release date?
+Ubisoft’s plans for the next Ghost Recon game veered away from the series’ usual formula; rather than a four-player co-op game, this new entry was set to become a free-to-play battle royale.

 Ghost Recon Frontline release date